This free persuasive writing unit of study is designed to fit into your 1st, 2nd or 3rd grade writing workshop.

 - Spend time discussing the importance of providing strong opinions and reasons so that the piece will truly persuade the reader.

 Writing a Class Book Review

 - Use a book that you have already read aloud to the class to model for students how to fill out the Book Review Planner.

 - Once the class has completed the planner together, model how you would like for them to format their actual book reviews.

 - There are many formats that book reviews can take – written reports, brochures, posters…even the commercials and ads your students learned in the previous lessons.

 - You make the decision on the format for the book reviews based on the standards you are teaching.
 If you choose a writing-only format, we have several different styles of papers to choose from at the end of the download.

-- Again, be sure to “think aloud” as you are writing so students know what to include and why it is important, as well as grammar, punctuation and other rules (book titles, indenting, etc).
+- Again, be sure to “think aloud” as you are writing so students know what to include and why it is important.
+This also allows you to model good grammar, punctuation and other rules (book titles, indenting, etc).

 Writing Individual Book Reviews

 - Students now have the tools and knowledge to write their own book reviews.